-- 1. the capacity to derive pleasure from various forms of sexual activity and behavior, particularly from sexual intercourse. - 2. all aspects of sexual behavior, including gender identity, orientation, attitudes, and activity.
+- 1. the capacity to derive pleasure from various forms of sexual activity and behavior, particularly from sexual intercourse. - 2. all aspects of sexual behavior, including gender identity, orientation, attitudes, and activity. (quoted directly from APA Dictionary of Psychology, undated)

 sexually transmitted infections